Tighter Bounds for Query Answering with Guarded TGDs: One-pass tree-like chase proofs for guarded TGDs

 The result of the chase step is obtained as follows. \begin{itemize} \item If $\gdep$ is full, then the chase tree $T'$ is obtained from $T$ by marking $v$ as recently updated in $T'$, setting ${T'(v) \colonequals T(v) \cup \{ \trig(A) \}}$, and defining the function $T'$ on other nodes in the same way as~$T$.

-\item If $\gdep$ is not full, then $\trig$ is extended to a substitution $\trig'$ that maps each variable in $\vec y$ to a value not occurring in $T$.
-The fresh value is often referred to as a \emph{labelled null} or simply a \emph{null}.
+\item If $\gdep$ is not full, then $\trig$ is extended to a substitution $\trig'$ that maps each variable in $\vec y$ to a value not occurring in $T$, all these values being pairwise distinct.
+The fresh values are domain elements that we call \emph{labelled nulls} or simply \emph{nulls}.
 The chase tree $T'$ is obtained from $T$ by introducing a fresh child $v'$ of $v$, marking $v'$ as recently updated in $T'$, and defining $T'$ by extending~$T$ with $T(v')$ which will always contain $\trig'(A)$, and additionally will contain a subset of the following facts of $T(v)$:

 In other words, the new node contains $\trig'(A)$ and some facts of the parent node that are guarded by it, i.e., some facts of $T(v)$ that only use elements shared with $T(v')$.
 We refer to the facts other than $A$ as \emph{inherited facts} of the child node $v'$. \end{itemize}